qbicsoftware-archive/qube-cli/docs/newbie_guide.rst

 Secure your configuration files before pushing to Git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It might happen that you accidentally pushed a file containing sensitive data.
-Well, :poop: happens.
+Well - happens.

 The good part is that this is reversible.
 The bad part is that, due to compliance with EU law, whenever
 one of these incidents occurs, the only way to do this right is to not only to `delete all compromised files from the repository`_,